questdb/questdb.io/blog/2020-10-16-taxi-drivers-are-options-traders.md

 />

-Using the data we computed above, we can calculate the actual option value for drivers as follows.
+We can now use our data to extract the actual option value from the fare as follows.

 ```Option value = Hourly variable fare - Guaranteed component```

 ```Option value Actual = Actual Hourly Variable Fare - $30```

-Here is how the option value changed over time.
-Slowly, but surely becoming an insignificant part in the driver’s earnings, mostly due to a slower average speed.
+Slowly, but surely, it stopped being a significant part in the driver’s earnings.

 <img
   alt="A chart of the hourly fare earned by taxi drivers over the years broken down by whether it is fixed or variable"